 9. Make warming facilities (buildings, tents, vehicles, etc.) available on-site.

-10. Other: Specify
+10. Other: Warming tent and warming car both available

 Specify what extra listed items you will provide: Click here to enter text.

-Comment on how you will be prepared to care for multiple medical issues:
+Comment on how you will be prepared to care for multiple medical issues: We have a federal agency trained first responder as Safety Director who works multiple medical issue scenarios on regular basis.
+We will follow his direction regarding care for multiple issues.

-If the water temperature is below 72° F, will you be prepared to deal with cold water medical issues:
+If the water temperature is below 72° F, will you be prepared to deal with cold water medical issues: yes, previous Army nurse volunteer and finish line volunteers will assess each swimmer at finish line; If issues are evident, swimmer will be whisked off to warming tent or car, dried and plied with warm fluids using friendly registration volunteers while nurse returns to finish line.
+Swimmer friends/family will be alerted to monitor swimmer.
+Announcer will continuously encourage swimmers to seek medical attention at warming tent if issues are delayed in manifestation.

 Thermal Plan for Warm Water Swims